oweitman/ioBroker.rssfeed/README.md

 Z7: Without output.
 This line closed the javascript loop .
 Everything that was defined between Z2 and Z7 is repeated for every single article.

 ## Todo
+* cleanup unused entrys in datapoint info.lastRequest by saving in admin dialog.
+* button for cleanup not used datapoints in admin dialog
 * ~~Multi widget RSS Feeds~~
 * ~~Multi widget marquee~~
 * ~~Weitere Datenpunkte im Template verfügbar machen.~~